linuxserver/docker-jenkins-builder/readme/beets/README.md

 ## Parameters

 Container images are configured using parameters passed at runtime (such as those above).
 These parameters are separated by a colon and indicate `<external>:<internal>` respectively.
+For example, `-p 8080:80` would expose port `80` from inside the container to be accessible from the host's IP on port `8080` outside the container.

 | Parameter | Function |
 | :----: | --- |